corentinplumet/corentinplumet.github.io/index.md

 ![Branching](/assets/img/testbd.png)

 This plot reveals a remarkable story, particularly evident during the COVID-19 era: the increasing popularity of board games.
-During these times, board games captured the public's imagination, eclipsing the general interest in Wikipedia's diverse topics.
+During these times, board games captured the public's attention, along with the general interest in Wikipedia's diverse topics.

-The plot thickens as we delve deeper.
-Our attention is irresistibly drawn to a staggering peak that emerges in late 2021.
-This spike stands out like a lighthouse in a sea of data, signaling a period of heightened fascination.
-What extraordinary events unfolded during this enigmatic year-end?
-As we inch closer to unraveling this puzzle, we find ourselves on the cusp of uncovering something extraordinary.
-The anticipation builds as we prepare to delve into the depths of this unique period, eager to decode the secrets behind this unprecedented surge in board game popularity.
+There is a peak that emerges in the end of 2021.
+This spike stands signals a period of heightened fascination.
+Maybe people were eager to spend time with their families playing their favourites board games?
+What extraordinary events unfolded during this year-end?
+As we get closer to resolving this mystery, we find ourselves on the edge of uncovering something fascinating.

 ## Predictive Modeling: Peering into the Future of Board Games

-Here's where things get really interesting.
-We're using a user-friendly, LSTM-based neural network to predict the future popularity of board games.
-Think of it as a time machine that uses 20 days of Wikipedia data to foresee trends.
-We'll be comparing 'normal' times with the pandemic period to see if board games truly became the stars of family entertainment.
+Now we're things are going to get even more interesting as we're going to use a user-friendly neural network model to predict the future popularity of board games.
+We will be using the 20 days surrounding to predict the pageviews for boardgames.We'll be comparing 'normal' times with the pandemic period to see if board games truly became the stars of family entertainment.

 But why stop there?
 We're on a mission to uncover something special.
-We'll train our model using data up until 2020, giving it a sense of what "normal" looks like for board game interest.
+We'll train our model using data up until 2020, giving it a sense of what "normal" days look like for board game interest.
 Then, the real magic begins.
-We'll put this trained model to the test during the COVID-19 pandemic, a time when people turned to board games for family fun.
+We'll put this trained model to the test after the begining the COVID-19 pandemic, a time when people turned to board games for family fun.
-The burning question is whether board games experienced a surge in interest, not just because of Wikipedia's overall popularity, but because families across the globe rediscovered the joy of board game nights.
+The question is whether board games experienced a surge in interest, not just because of Wikipedia's overall popularity, but because families across the globe rediscovered the joy of board game nights.

 ![Branching](/assets/img/actual_vs_predicted.png)

 The Story Told by Graphs: Board Games in the Limelight

 Our graphs sing a fascinating tune, showing how board games danced along with global Wikipedia trends.
 The lockdown period, however, reveals something extraordinary.
-Board games stepped into the spotlight, with their popularity climbing higher than expected.
+Board games experienced an increase in interest, their popularity climbing higher than expected.
 As we approached the 2021 year-end festivities, this trend became even more pronounced.
-It's a heartwarming sign of families coming together, embracing the joy of board games.
+It's a heartwarming sign of families coming together, embracing the joy of board games, spending quality time together after some tough times.

 # Conclusion